ubinexus/sonic-utilities/doc/Command-Reference.md

 The timer is started when teamsyncd starts.
 During the timer interval, teamsyncd will preserve all LAG interface changes, but it will not apply them.
 The changes will only be applied when the timer expires.
 When the changes are applied, the stale LAG entries will be removed, the new LAG entries will be created.
 Supported range: 1-9999.
-0 is invalid
+0 is invalid. disable is skipping teamsyncd reconciliation logic.

 - Usage:
   ```